Sunday, November 19, 2017

 Let's begin!

 Perhaps I should try the level editor?
-Yep, if dozens of levels aren't enough for you, then why not try creating some for yourself using the in-game editor?
+Yep, if dozens of levels aren't enough for you, then why not create some using the in-game editor?
 That's quite exciting and the potential is huge!

 Whatever you do, don't forget the keys...
 What's the little man doing there?